grafana/alloy/docs/sources/reference/components/prometheus.operator.podmonitors.md

 }
 ```

 This example will apply additional relabel rules to discovered targets to filter by hostname.
-This may be useful if running {{< param "PRODUCT_ROOT_NAME" >}} as a DaemonSet.
+This may be useful if running {{< param "PRODUCT_NAME" >}} as a DaemonSet.

 ```river
 prometheus.operator.podmonitors "pods" {